The Art of Connection and Speaking the Horse's Language

 Riding is not the focus of Mindful Horsemanship, but some riding can be incorporated into sessions.

 No, this class is designed to accommodate participants of all experience levels.
-Beginners will learn the basics of horsemanship while more seasoned riders will learn skills that will enhance all aspects of their relationship with their horses.
+Beginners will learn the basics of horsemanship while those with more experiences will have opportunities to expand on previous skills.

-Mindful Horsemanship can be adapted for all ages, children younger than 8 must be accompanied by an adult.
+Mindful Horsemanship can be adapted for all ages, children younger than 8 must be accompanied by an adult, and may attend for free with paid adult.